PaleSkinnySwede/threathunter-chronicles.github.io/_posts/2025-06-12-simulating-attacks-with-atomic-red-team.md

 Like a friend use to say: _“Every company has a test environment.
 At some companies it’s different from the production environment.”_

-Think of ART like a crash test dummy: it’s not trying to fool the car — it’s helping you build the seatbelt and airbags.
+Think of ART like a crash test dummy: it’s not trying to fool the car, but it’s helping you build the seatbelt and airbags.

 ---
 # 🧘 Closing Thoughts